UTATRocketry/FlightAvionicsSystem/README.md

 ```
 For the Cortex-M7
 #### AVI_FAS_SPB, AVI_FAS_APB, AVI_FAS_PMS
+The project can be built using the STM32-for-VSCode Extension by clicking build.

+Alternatively, the project can be built manually using `make`.
 In order to build the project begin by opening a terminal at the following directory:
 ```
 cd C:/.../AVI_FAS_SPB